 Select Apply and then select OK.

-With these few steps listed above, you should be able to successfully stop Windows 10 updates in progress so they the process does not repeat itself again without your consent.
+With these few steps listed above, you should be able to successfully stop Windows 10 updates in progress so they the process does not repeat itself without your consent.